 Basically, the drops were not so common as to lose all meaning, but neither were they so rare as to demotivate playing just that little bit more for a chance at another.

 Outside of the brand gear I talked about in my early game impressions, there was no sign of ‘proper’ set gear as yet.
 Whether they are keeping that back for the full retail launch, or whether it is being held back for a later release, or worst of all in my opinion, expected to no longer be needed due to brands — I don’t know.

 The Specialist Roles

-This is probably the area I’d most like to withhold judgement on until the the full release of the game.
+This is probably the area I’d most like to withhold judgment on until the the full release of the game.

-But it seemed like your selection of specialty had very little bearing on how you play the game.
+But it seemed like your selection of speciality had very little bearing on how you play the game.

 90 to 95% of the time you’ll be using your ‘standard’ kit, because the exotic ammo drops are rare.
 Extremely so.
 One or two drops of the ammo per run it seems, although on the first run through I had none at all.

 The Sharpshooter’s .50 cal rifle is a great fight starter if they’re given the chance.
 The Demolitionist’s grenade launcher was excellent as an ‘Oh shi-‘ button (although using it honestly just put me in the frame of mind as it being a poor-man’s version of the Colossus’ ultimate).
 The Survivalist has a crossbow with explosive rounds.
 It seemed like a fairly versatile weapon, with the bolt lodging into whatever enemy it hits.
 At that point there is no escape, even if they run behind cover — that explosion in their chest is now inevitable.

 But will there be perks to differentiate one specialisation from another?
 Gear sets exclusive to the specs, perhaps?
 I hope so, as they certainly do not feel very distinct from one another from our experience in the demo and need something to give flavour.